 An examination of the importance of worship in the work of the minister and congregation.
 Increasing competence in the understanding, theology, planning, and leadership of worship.
+Meets requirements for BGTS

 LTRGY607 Advanced Preaching

 Immersion in the practice and discipline of preaching different styles of sermons to different congregations.
 It is designed for the serious preacher, particularly pastors who must prepare sermons weekly.